 How to make friends in Hawaii:

-If your kids are in school, get involved in the PTA or volunteer to be a teacher’s aide.
+If your kids are in school, get involved in the PTA or volunteer to be a teacher's aide.
 The Hawaii elementary schools scored very low on parent involvement, so that means there is plenty of room for you to help out teachers.
-Any teacher should be willing to let you help out.
+Any teacher should be happy to let you help out.
 The other parents will love you for it.
 You will meet a lot kids and their families, and of course, the teachers.

 Join a club.
 In Hawaii, rowing is a huge social event.
 I'm talking outrigger canoeing here, not lake paddling.
 Join a hiking or biking club, a kayaking or diving group.
 There are hundreds of outdoor activities to enjoy in Hawaii, and if you're in Honolulu, there are thousands of clubs that do these activities together.
 Waikiki has surfing clubs, running, walking, paddling, swimming, fishing, kite surfing, wind surfing, you name it, we got it.
 Get with people who like to do what you like to do.

 Coach a sport.
 Even if you kids are not in them coaching AYSO soccer or kids basketball is not a huge commitment, and you'll meet plenty of families.
 I have probably met 100 families through coaching soccer.